-Optimizing the images for your product listings is one of the most important factors when it comes to increasing your brand’s sales on Amazon.
+Optimizing product listing images one of the most important things you can do to increase your brand’s sales on Amazon.

-With 400 million SKUs to compare, shoppers are looking for products which they can easily identify as meeting their needs, quickly.
-When shopping in a retail store, customers are often using several senses to make purchasing decisions:
+With 400 million SKUs to compare, shoppers are looking for products they can easily identify as meeting their needs, quickly.
+When shopping in a retail store, customers often use several senses to make purchasing decisions:

 Visual assessment of whether the product will solve my problem or make my life better.
 This often relates to packaging.